lecy/wells-dubois-protocol/index.md

 In many cases, algorithms perform amazingly well on their intended tasks, but deployment does not consider potential harm, especially in sensitive racial or gender contexts.
 For example, Noble (2018) documents how Google’s keyword search algorithms returned pornographic and profane images as top results when “Black girls” or “Black women” were used as search terms.
 The search algorithm generally performed well in most contexts, but there was no proactive consideration for what might happen when deployed without safeguards in contexts where exploitation has been historically prevalent.
 The most pernicious examples of harmful practices are more likely unintended consequences that are difficult to anticipate when new technologies are deployed in unfamiliar or complex environments.
 Harms of ignorance are more aptly characterized as uncontemplated consequences—a sort of willful ignorance that results when scholars or engineers (composed primarily of While and Asian males) have not considered possible harms to minoritized groups (i.e., Asian women, Black males, etc.).
 Unintended consequences are hard to anticipate, whereas uncontemplated consequences could have been anticipated through a reasonable level of rumination.

-**Harms of Ignorance Mitigation**: Heath and Heath (2013) promote the use of pre-mortem analysis to avoid mistakes in business.
+**Mitigating Harms of Ignorance**: Heath and Heath (2013) promote the use of pre-mortem analysis to avoid mistakes in business.
 These exercises occur prior to the launch of a new product or service, and require teams to sit down together and write a hypothetical obituary for the project.
 The exercise forces them ahead of time to determine the most likely reasons that a project will fail.
 This sort of brainstorming then allows the team to protect against the most likely threats to success as they begin to implement the project.
 Similarly, to mitigate harms of ignorance scholars or engineers should entertain the question, what’s the worst possible outcome that could result from this work?
 Are there specific groups that might be vulnerable to disproportionate harm by a failure of the algorithm?
 In the domain of research scholars should ask, could the data collected for this research, or the tools developed through the work be used for nefarious purposes?